Samsung's Galaxy Note phablet has some work to do if it wants to stay the biggest phone in the company's lineup.

 Samsung Galaxy Note 20 design

-The Galaxy Note 20 could very well come in three models, similar to the Galaxy S20 lineup.
+The Galaxy Note 20 could very well come in multiple models, similar to the Galaxy S20 lineup.
 This is according to Windows United, a site that has created a series of Galaxy Note 20 renders.
 They show the possible design for the Galaxy Note 20, Galaxy Note 20 Plus and Galaxy Note 20 Plus Ultra.

 Samsung Galaxy Note 20 specs